SmalkiGroove/heroes-expansion/doc/HEROES.md

 Avatar of Death - Reaver

 • The hero summons a mysterious creature upon the battlefield to fight on his side.
 The creature's power depends on the hero's level and spellpower.
-• If the creature dies, enemy creatures are sorrowed and sets hero's mana equal to his level.
+• If the creature dies, enemy creatures are sorrowed and hero loses all his mana.
+• Builds the Dragon Tombstone in the town where the hero is recruited.

 Starting Skills
 • Necromancy